Electric Chassis: How Modern EVs Are Built

-Why electric chassis design is fundamentally different from gas cars—and why it matters.
+Why electric chassis design is different from gas cars, and why it matters.

 An electric chassis isn't just a gas chassis with batteries.
-It's a complete rethink of how vehicles are built.
+It's a ground-up redesign of how vehicles are built.

 Skateboard Architecture

-Called "skateboard" because that's what it looks like—flat battery deck with wheels at the corners.
+Called "skateboard" because that's what it looks like: flat battery deck with wheels at the corners.
 Batteries in the floor.
 Motors at the axles.
 Everything as low as possible.
+This is the foundation of modern EV conversion technology.

 Why It Works Better